Solar-Punk-Ltd/swarm-chat-aggregator-js/README.md

 This project provides an example implementation of a GSOC aggregator server designed to work with the [Solar-Punk-Ltd/swarm-chat-js](https://github.com/Solar-Punk-Ltd/swarm-chat-js) library.

-The primary function of this server is to receive messages sent by chat users via a public GSOC feed and consolidate them into a more persistent, access-controlled Swarm feed (the "chat feed").
+The primary function of this server is to receive messages sent by chat users via GSOC and consolidate them into a more persistent, access-controlled Swarm feed (the "chat feed").
 This aggregator can manage multiple chat topics under a single GSOC node.

 **Note:** This is an example implementation.
 For production environments, consider enhancing aspects like batch processing, message validation, schema enforcement, and feed writing policies.